The Blivet Quilo FLT Gen 2 Boots: A Must-Have

-In mountain biking, it is often said that the points of contact with the bike (i.e. pedals, shoes, saddle, grips and gloves) are the easiest upgrades to make and the ones that make the biggest difference in the quality of your time spent riding.
-It is often easy to see the relevance of some of these components.
-Everyone has experienced a saddle that turned their ride into a nightmare and almost everyone sees the benefit of a good pair of gloves or pedals.
-Where it is not always obvious to realize the importance, the impact on the quality of your ride is at the level of grips and shoes, especially for people who are beginners or who have never really given these elements much thought.
+In mountain biking, it's often said that the contact points with the bike (i.e., pedals, shoes, saddle, grips, and gloves) are the easiest upgrades to make and the ones that make a big difference in the quality of your time spent riding.
+It's often easy to see the relevance of some of these components.
+Everyone has experienced a saddle that turns their ride into a nightmare, and almost everyone sees the benefit of a good pair of gloves or pedals.
+Where it's not always easy to realize the importance of the impact on your ride quality is in grips and shoes, especially for people who are beginners or have never really given these elements much thought.
 And believe me, what a difference!
-But, this is not only true for mountain biking.
-If you are a fan of Fatbike, these elements are just as important.
-For a few seasons now, I have been riding Blivet accessories and equipment.
-Blivet is a Quebec company that mainly offers fatbike products.
-Following my experience with their products, I have come to the conclusion that there is no reason to ride with accessories or components other than Blivet if they are part of the products in their catalog.
-This conclusion is especially true for my two favorite products from Blivet: the Quilo boots and the Vök + Mund grips and pogies duo.
+But, this isn't only true for mountain biking.
+If you're a fan of Fatbikes, these elements are just as important.
+For the past few seasons, I've been riding Blivet accessories and equipment.
+Blivet is a Quebec company that primarily offers fatbike products.
+Based on my experience with their products, I've concluded that there's no reason to ride with accessories or components other than Blivet if they're part of their catalog.
+This conclusion is especially true for my two favorite Blivet products: the Quilo boots and the Vök + Mund grip and pogie duo.
 Let's talk a little about the Quilo boots.

 In both winter and summer, I ride with flat pedals.
-So the Blivet boots I'm using right now are the Quilo FLT Gen 2.
+So the Blivet boots I'm currently using are the Quilo FLT Gen 2.
 Here are some key features of these boots:

 · Vibram Ò XS Trek sole